 Installing the LXD Agent

-The LXD agent enables direct Ansible communication through the LXD API.
+The LXD agent enables direct Ansible communication through the LXD plugin.
 Refer to your distribution’s documentation on how to install and start it.

 Configuring Windows for SSH